 Our General Meetings are held on the 3rd Saturday of the month (January – November) commencing at 2 pm.

 After each meeting we present our Speakers Program, with an informative guest speaker each month.
 Non-members are most welcome to join us for our short meeting – or if preferred, just for the speaker’s presentation, which normally starts around 2.20 pm, followed by afternoon tea.

 Please see our Speakers Program below for more information on upcoming talks.

 Family History Meetings

 Our Family History Group Meetings are held on the 1st Saturday of the month (February – December) commencing at 2 pm, and also featuring a guest speaker after each meeting.
 Non-members are most welcome to join us for our short meeting – or if preferred, just for the speaker’s presentation, which normally starts around 2.20 pm, followed by afternoon tea.

 See our Speakers Program below for more information on upcoming talks.

 For the latest information about upcoming meetings and guest speakers, stay tuned to this page and our monthly newsletters!

 Our meeting venue is Gordon Library Meeting Room No. 1, in the Old Gordon Public School, which adjoins the Gordon Library, 799 Pacific Highway, Gordon (corner Pacific Highway and Park Avenue).
 It’s just a 5-minute walk from Gordon Station.
 For a map and parking information, see our Contact page.

-Kindly note that due to the COVID-19 situation in the Greater Sydney area and the prevailing rules regarding indoor events, our Meetings and Speakers Program are subject to change at short notice – please keep an eye on our Speakers Program below, which will be updated as changes occur.
+Kindly note that due to the COVID-19 situation and the prevailing rules, our Meetings and Speakers Program are subject to change at short notice – please keep an eye on our Speakers Program below, which will be updated whenever any changes occur.